 - Report any access problems like locked gates or fallen trees if you can.
 In parts of Britain the Rambler’s Pathwatch app enables you to do this as you hike.

 - Keep checking the map to ensure you know where to find food and water if necessary and that you are prepared for potential hazards.

 - Check the weather forecast in advance and continue to assess the weather situation as you go.

 - Learn to listen to your instincts and your body about your personal goals, safety and wellbeing as there is no better judge.

 - Consider switching your phone onto Airplane mode when not needed to save power

 - Under 18s should always discuss plans with their parents / carers first.

-- My advice to younger or inexperienced outdoor people is to do your research, start small and try and acquire basic skills such as map reading first.
-In Britain the BMC, Mountaineering Scotland or Mountain Training NI are good starting points for advice and training.
+- In Britain the BMC, Mountaineering Scotland or Mountain Training NI are good starting points for advice and training.